0xlau/LiteFlowX/README.md

 <h3>LiteFlowX is designed to increase productivity when you use the <a href="https://github.com/dromara/liteflow">LiteFlow framework</a>.</h3>

 ## 🍬 LiteFlowX Features:
+- Support for LiteFlow 2.8.x new expression language
 - Specific file Svg icons for easy identification of LiteFlow elements
-- Able to identify Component, Node, Chain, Slot
+- Able to identify Component and Chain
-- Jump between Component, Node, Chain and XML files
 - Java code and Chain jump to each other
 - Jump between Xml files and LiteFlow elements
-- Auto-complete prompt for Xml, able to prompt Component, Node, Chain
+- Auto-complete prompt for elf language, able to prompt Component, Chain and local variables
 - Provides LiteFLow toolbox
 - Support file jump to liteflow.ruleSource property
-- Both old and new versions of v2.6.x and v2.7.x are compatible
 - ...more features to come

 <!-- Plugin description end -->